 Animal Attack and Dog Bite ATTORNEYS

-Dogs and other animals are a beloved source of companionship and comfort for many.
-But the reality is that thousands of people are seriously injured by dog bites and attacks by other animals every year.
-The injuries resulting from an animal attack can be severe, requiring one or more surgeries, skin grafts, physical rehabilitation, and other medical interventions.
-Throughout all of this, it can be difficult or impossible to work and provide for the needs of your family.
+Animals are a beloved source of companionship and comfort for many.
+But the reality is that thousands of people are seriously injured by dogs and other animals every year.
+The injuries resulting from an animal attack can be severe, potentially requiring surgeries, skin grafts, physical rehabilitation, and other medical interventions.
+Throughout all of this, it can be difficult or impossible to provide for the needs of your family.

-That’s why the attorneys of Penney & Associates, who have litigated hundreds of animal attack cases, are here for you.
-We will advocate for you, and hold those responsible accountable for their actions, so that you can focus on caring for your family, recovering your health, and reestablishing your sense of wellbeing.
+Penney & Associates has represented hundreds of victims of animal attacks and dog bites across California, winning clients the fair compensation they deserve.
+We are ready to help you hold those responsible for your injuries accountable for their actions and negligence, so that you can focus on caring for your family, recovering your health, and reestablishing your sense of wellbeing.

 While walking in a public park, Christina Khang was bitten by a Rottweiler.
 The defendant’s young son was holding the leash of the dog, but unfortunately, the boy did not have the strength to stop the dog, which pursued Ms. Khang and bit her without provocation.

-Ms. Khang suffered bites to her arms and the top of her head.
+Ms. Khang suffered bite injuries to her arms and the top of her head.
 The defendant’s homeowner’s insurance provider agreed to pay the policy limit of $300,000, negating the need for litigation.
 Stewart P. Galbraith of Penney & Associates represented Ms. Khang.

 According to California Civil Code § 3342 (a):